liferay/liferay-screens/android/documentation/troubleshooting.md

 ### How can I use a Liferay feature not available in Liferay Screens?

-There are several ways you can use new features, for example, using [Liferay Mobile SDK](https://github.com/liferay/liferay-mobile-sdk) directly that gives you acces to all remote APIs or creating a custom screenlet.
+There are several ways you can use new features, for example, using [Liferay Mobile SDK](https://github.com/liferay/liferay-mobile-sdk) directly that gives you access to all remote APIs or creating a custom screenlet.

 ### How can I create a new Screenlet?